cocos/cocos-docs/versions/3.8/en/editor/publish/build-options.md

 If this option is checked, the build is running in debug mode.
 At the same time, the **Source Maps** option can be checked, which is more convenient for locating problems.

+### Mangle Engine Internal Properties
+This feature is supported since v3.8.6.
+When enabled, it mangle internal properties in the engine's TypeScript code, effectively reducing code size.
+After the project is built, an `engine-mangle-config.json` configuration file will be generated in the root directory, where users can customize and add properties to be mangled.
+This feature currently does not support native platforms.
+If the project has enabled the engine separation plugin feature, this configuration will be ignored during build.
+For detailed usage instructions, please refer to [Mangle Engine Internal Properties](../../../../3.8/en/advanced-topics/mangle-properties.md)

+### Inline Enums

+This feature is supported since v3.8.6.
+When enabled, it replaces enum values in the engine's TypeScript code with specific numerical values and disables enum reverse-mapping functionality, effectively reducing code size.
+If you need to generate reverse-mapping for certain enums, you can use the 'cc.Enum(your_enum)' function to decorate the corresponding enum to dynamically generate reverse-mapping.
+If the project has enabled the engine separation plugin feature, this configuration will be ignored during build.

 ### Source Maps

 Check this option to generate sourcemap.
 The engine files and project scripts will be compressed by default during the build.